MSivonen/IC_Briv_Farm_for_TR/README.md

 v.0471 If out of stacks at a boss level, complete it before reset.</br>
 v.0472 "fixed" issue with modron reset level and dash wait</br>
 v.5 GUI rework</br>
+v.501 after early stacking, delay dash wait for one level, so you can use potions before wait